BradyBolton/coast-fire-calculator/README.md

 * monthly contributions
 * initial deposit (principal)

-Using those inputs, you might see something like this:
+As the situation becomes less ideal, the coast FIRE number approaches your FIRE number.
+Beyond that, FIRE is not possible.
+Using the inputs above, you might see something like this:

 <img src="./docs/graph_example.png" width="720" height="475">

-In this example, I'm 35, looking to retire at 60, setting aside $4000 a month toward a goal of $2m ($80k/yr by the 4% rule) expecting a steady 7% average return (starting from nothing).
+In this example, I'm 35 starting from nothing, looking to retire at 60, setting aside $4000 a month toward a goal of $2m (to sustain a 4% withdrawal rate of $80k/yr) given that we see an average rate of turn of 7%.
 I would need to keep it up until I accumulate around $705K in investments by the time I turn 45 (so ~10 years).
-After my 45th birthday, I will halt all retirement contributions with the expectation that my nest-egg will grow into 2 million by the time I turn 60.
-By then, I should be able to withdraw $80k/yr (or $6666/mo) for the rest of my life.
+After my 45th birthday, I will halt all retirement contributions with the expectation that my nest-egg will grow by $1.3m by the time I turn 60.
+By then, I believe that $6666/mo (potentially more due to SS) will allow me to live comfortable for the rest of my life.

 Depending on your situation, either of the following could be true: